 Finding a Home – Searching for a place to live can be difficult but Rightmove was an extremely useful tool in our search.
 I recommend installing their app on your phone, if you can.
 Just a quick tip, don’t email the letting agencies, CALL THEM!
 By the time most agencies bother to read your email they’ll have already rented out the place you’re interested in.
 Zoopla was a secondary app that I also used.
 As a side note, some people suggested Gumtree as a search tool and I honestly didn’t find it to be terribly helpful.

 Utilities…UGH – When it comes to setting up utilities you’ll be surprised to learn that there are an insane number of gas and electric companies to choose from, it’s overwhelming and I have been through three so far.
 Bulb is a green energy company and is the most competent utility company I’ve encountered.
 AVOID E.ON, they are absolutely horrendous (see my “Enter the Ombudsman” post)!
-My referral link for Bulb is below and we’ll both save £50 if you use it.
-I initially didn’t include the referral link when I wrote this post but at this point they are one of the few reliable companies I’ve dealt with and I wholeheartedly recommend them.
-Their rates are super reasonable and I just like the way they operate as a company.
+Bulb’s rates are super reasonable and I just like the way they operate as a company.
 Apparently, it’s normal to change utility providers annually.
-I’ve been told that’s how people get the best savings on utilities, but after our awful experiences with previous providers we will be staying with Bulb.
+I’ve been told that’s how people get the best savings on utilities, but if you have good customer service with a utility provider in the UK, I recommend staying put.